Vmlweb/Dingle/README.md

 - **DELETE** - URL Encoded
 - **POST** - Multipart(Files) or Form URL Encoded

-There are built in types which are based on the validator module:
+You can use built in data types which are based on the validator module:

 ```javascript
 type.string